AaronPB/force_platform/docs/software/docker_streamlit/setup/project_windows.md

 For example, in the provided list, `BUSID 7-1` corresponds to a PhidgetBridge USB connection with four loadcell sensors.

-!!! success "If you have more than one USB connection, repeat the following steps for all sensors."
+!!! question "If you have more than one USB connection, repeat the following steps for all sensors."

 ### Bind the sensors